-Arizona faces a critical shortage of health care professionals and numerous health care disparities.
-The AZ Health Tomorrow initiative involves the coordinated expansion of health care education across the three state universities to address persistent and projected healthcare workforce needs in Arizona.
-This initiative includes expansion of UArizona's© schools of medicine in Tucson and Phoenix with the aim of doubling the number of medical students at each college within five years; establishment of Arizona State University Health, which will include a school of medicine and advanced medical engineering, a school of public health technology and a health observatory that will leverage ASU's engineering expertise and complement existing programs in nursing and public health; and expansion of NAU's allied health offerings to address key workforce needs.
+Expand AZ Healthy Tomorrow to deal with Arizona's critical shortage of health care professionals and numerous health care disparities.
+The initiative involves the coordinated expansion of health care education across the three state universities to address persistent and projected health care workforce needs in Arizona.
+This initiative includes expansion of U of A's schools of medicine in Tucson and Phoenix with the aim of doubling the number of medical students at each college within five years; establishment of Arizona State University Health, which will include a school of medicine and advanced medical engineering, a school of public health technology and a health observatory that will leverage ASU's engineering expertise and complement existing programs in nursing and public health; and expansion of NAU's allied health offerings to address key workforce needs.